Guatemala - Profile

 - Guatemala is now one of the more expensive countries to visit.
 An alternative is to visit the country from Puerto Chiapas, Mexico.

-Care should be taken here as there have, in the past, been a number of yacht boardings and robberies, and indeed a French Catamaran was robbed early 2012 in Cayo Quemado.
+Care should be taken here as there have, in the past, been a number of yacht boardings and robberies.
 Increases in patrols in the Rio Dulce area has resulted in better security, however the Navy do not patrol at all times and it is not recommended to anchor in lonely anchorages overnight.

 Local advice is to moor in one of the many marinas that are around the bridge, which are not expensive.
-Or, if you really do not want to to go in a marina, anchor in front of the village of Fronteras or in front of Ram Marina - Nana Juana.
+Or, if you really do not want to to go in a marina, anchor in front of the village of Fronteras or in front of one of the nearby marinas.
 If you want to anchor down the river then choose Texan Bay.

 It is recommended that anchoring overnight in or near the Rio Tatin should be avoided.